davidpeckham/vpic-api/README.md

 * Trailer
 * Truck

-vPIC has all of the information about how manufacturers assign a VIN that encodes the vehicles characteristics.
+vPIC has information about how manufacturers assign a VIN that encodes a vehicle's characteristics.
 Vehicle manufacturers provide this information to NHTSA under U.S. law 49 CFR Part 565.

 The API available 24/7, is free to use, and does not require registration.
 NHTSA uses automatic traffic rate controls to maintain the performance of the API and their websites that use the API.

 See https://vpic.nhtsa.dot.gov/api/home/index/faq for more on the API.